tiepdotme/redant-home/services/digital-product-development.md

       </div>
       <div class="col-12 col-md-7">
         <h3 class="mb-3 text-red-dark mt-3">Product Roadmap</h3>
-        <p>Using the findings of the workshop, we compile your very own <a href="#faqs-product-roadmap" data-toggle="collapse" data-target="#a2" aria-expanded="true" aria-controls="a2">Product Roadmap</a>.</p>
+        <p>Using the findings of the workshop, we compile your <a href="#faqs-product-roadmap" data-toggle="collapse" data-target="#a2" aria-expanded="true" aria-controls="a2">Product Roadmap</a>.</p>
-        <p>This one page document communicates the big picture of your product with phases of development and business goals.
-So you can promote and share your vision with your stakeholder with confidence.</p>
+        <p>This one page document articulates the phases of development and alignment with business goals.
+Technical development is the core of most business and needs to align with business drivers.</p>
       </div>
     </div>
     <div class="row align-items-center">